-To protect your investment, it’s a smart move to at least consider an extended auto warranty, also called a vehicle service contract.
+To protect your car from breakdowns, it’s a smart move to consider an extended auto warranty, also called a vehicle service contract.
 We’ve done a bit of homework to help you know more about your coverage options with one particular provider: Concord Auto Protect.

-Below, we’ll talk about Concord Auto Protect’s coverage plans, cost, and what we like and don’t like about the options provided, as well as we’ll give you some alternate suggestions for coverage from our team’s deep dive into the best extended warranty providers across the industry.
+We’ll talk about Concord Auto Protect’s coverage plans, cost, and what we like and don’t like about the options provided, as well as we’ll give you some alternate suggestions for coverage from our team’s deep dive into the best extended auto warranty providers across the industry.

 Concord Auto Protect providers good coverage for vehicles and above-average benefits.
 The company is a direct provider of its vehicle service contracts, which aren’t backed by a separate insurance provider.

 Concord Auto Protect Coverage Options

 Concord Auto Protect offers three different protection plans to fit individual consumer vehicle and budget needs: Concord Powertrain, Concord Advanced, and Concord Premium.
 We’ll go over what’s covered by each one below, but we recommend you do your own research, as each vehicle make and model has different needs when it comes to long-term coverage.

 |Engine (gas or diesel)||✔||✔||✔|